A151795/class-notes/docs/visual-studio.md

     - if: IF Statement

 ## Shortcuts
+- General Shortcuts
+    - shift + alt + enter
+        - Opens code window in full screen
     - F5
         - Run project with debugger
     - ctrl + F5
         - Runs project without debugger
     - F6 or shift + F6 or ctrl + shift + B
         - Build project
     - ctrl + .
         - Brings up Intellisense
     - F12
         - Go to defination
         - ctrl + -
             - Go back to where you were before you went to the definition
     - alt + F12
         - Go to definition in a new window
+    - ctrl + ]
+        - Finds associated closing bracket
+    - ctrl + K ... ctrl + K
+        - Bookmarks a line of code.
+This puts a little bookmark at the left of the line where breakpoints go.
+        - Bookmarks can be viewed in the bookmarks window.
+        - The bookmarks window can be viewed with View > Bookmarks Window or with ctrl + K ... ctrl + W
+- Opening Windows
+    - ctrl + alt + L
+        - Opens solution explorer
+    - ctrl + K ... ctrl + W
+        - Open the bookmarks window
+    - ctrl + E ...
+T
+        - Open the test explorer
+- Refactoring
+    - ctrl + R, ctrl + R
+        - Renames method, variable, etc.
+    - ctrl + K, ctrl + S
+        - Surround with an if, try, for, etc.
+    - alt + UP/DOWN
+        - Move selection up or down a line
+    - ctrl + K ... ctrl + C
+        - Comments a block of code
+    - ctrl + K ... ctrl + U
+        - Uncomments a block of code
+    - ctrl + K ... ctrl + D
+        - Formats code per editor config
+    - ctrl + K ... ctrl + F
+        - Formats selection per editor config
+- Debugging
+    - ctrl + shift + F5
+        - Stops the current debugging session, rebuilds the solution, and starts another debugging session.
+    - F9
+        - Toggle breakpoint
+    - F10
+        - Step Over
+    - F11
+        - Step Into
+    - UP + F11
+        - Step Out
+- Testing
     - ctrl + R ...
 A
         - Runs all tests
     - ctrl + R ... ctrl + A
         - Debug all tests
-- ctrl + K + C
-    - Comments a block of code
-- ctrl + K + U
-    - Uncomments a block of code
-- ctrl + K ... ctrl + D
-    - Formats code per editor config